cash83/hass-dreo/README.md

 Unofficial HomeAssistant integration for Dreo brand smart devices.
 Currently supports most models of Fans, Air Conditioners, Humidifiers, Dehumidifiers and Space Heaters as well as ChefMaker.
 I do not work for Dreo; just something I'm doing for fun.

+> [!IMPORTANT]
+> I only personally own 2 Dreo devices; a tower fan and an air circulator.
+You'll notice that this project supports way more devices than that.
+The only way I can continue to do that is if people provide logs and diagnostics when they report issues.
+Please do your best to fill out the issue template so I can debug.

 ## hass-dreo vs. the Official Dreo Integration (hass-dreoverse)

 Dreo also maintains an [official Home Assistant integration](https://github.com/dreo-team/hass-dreoverse).
 Here's the short version of how they differ: